EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-calculate the actual transpiration as function of gpp &amp; WUE
+Transpiration as a function of GPP and WUE.

 **Parameters**
 - None